TITLE Assistant to the Dean, College of Agriculture - Student Services and Public Affairs

 The Assistant to the Dean, College of Agriculture - Student Services and Public Affairs provides academic advising for selected student groups, coordinates dual credit classes, coordinates various public affairs and fundraising activities, and teaches an assigned course as needed.

 Education: A Masters degree is required; a Master’s degree in an agricultural- or education–related field is preferred.

 Experience: Three years of teaching experience at the high-school level is required.

-Skills: Familiarity with Missouri State University agricultural programs and the agricultural industry is preferred.
+Skills: The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+Familiarity with Missouri State University agricultural programs and the agricultural industry is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Provides academic advisement services for freshmen and transfer students, honors students, Agricultural Communication majors, Pathways Program students, and clubs as needed.

 2. Provides dual credit coordination by working with high school teachers on curriculum and tests and liaising with Missouri State University dual credit administration.

 3. Coordinates the College of Agriculture’s public affairs activities, such as, FFA contests, leadership conferences, public speaking contests, the scholarship banquet, Ag Forum, alumni events, and student recruitment activities.

 4. Teaches a course for Agricultural Education majors and provides student teaching supervision as needed.